classiebit/anofie-pro-docs/resources/docs/1.0/followers.md

 You can see who you're following on the `Messages` page `Following` tab.

-> {info} We're gonna add some more features in Followers module, if you've any idea regarding that, you can send a feature request.
+> {info} In upcoming versions, we're gonna add some more features in Followers module, if you've any ideas, you can submit a feature request.